 Soil

-A soil mix of equal parts of orchid bark, perlite, coco coir, and peat moss will provide sufficient nutrients and proper drainage that this monstera plant requires.Â
+A nutritious, rich, well-draining soil mix is essential for this plant.
+A soil mix of equal parts of orchid bark, perlite, coco coir, and peat moss will provide sufficient nutrients and proper drainage that this monstera plant requires.

 Mixing natural fertilizers such as worm castings is also a good addition, providing an extra boost.